-If you’re running the RUN CRANDIC marathon, half-marathon or 5K, you are in the final weeks of your training regimen (the end is near!)
+If you’re planning to run a marathon, half-marathon or 5K, and are in the final weeks of your training regimen (the end is near!)

 The only big change you should be making is tapering your training.